-- If you do not speak the nation spoken language, never use a “rescuers” translator.
+- If you do not speak the national language of the country where your property is, never use a “rescuers” translation services.
 Instead, insist on using your own translator.

 - Contrary to what the scammers would have you believe, contact your mortgage company first.
 There are many remedies available, including renegotiating the terms of your mortgage, that can save your home or failing that, allow you to walk away with most of your equity.